pierrot-lc/website/_posts/2024-08-20-tuto-gnn-jax.md

 datasets.

 It means that in order to avoid recompilation, we need to pad our graphs before feeding them into the model.
-This is why in my implementation you will find that I create fictive nodes and edges.
+For the adjacency matrix, we can simply fill it with more 0s.
+For the edge list, we can create fictive self-loops to a padded fictive node.

-You can have a look at this [explanation][jit-shape-discussion] from a JAX dev for a more in-depth understanding.
+You can have a look at this [explanation][jit-shape-discussion] from a JAX dev for a more in-depth understanding of how JIT works under-the-hood.

 ## Conclusion